Patthethicc/Biotech_Lab_System/README.md

 # Biotech_Lab_System
 CSSWENG
+<h2>How to Run</h2>
+1. create .env file on both frontend and lis folder (details from pat) <br>
+2. delete pubspec.lock file in frontend and do flutter clean and then flutter pub get <br>
+3. cd lis and type mvn spring-boot:run for the backend <br>
+4. cd frontend and flutter run for the frontend <br>

 <h2>frontend</h2>
 1. `flutter run` on the frontend repo <br>
 2. `flutter test` to test all function <br>